South Shields Grammar-Technical School for Boys

 Westoe Headmaster: Mr Alexander Scott

-Sep 1890 High School Headmaster: Mr George Doherty Dakyns
+Jan 1890 High School Headmaster: Mr George Doherty Dakyns (formerly Assistant-Master at Newcastle (Staffs) High School)

 12 Sep 1899 New wing (with art classrooms and "physical laboratory") opened by old pupil, Walter Runciman, MP

-1902 Westoe Higher Grade School moves to new building just across the road on Iolanthe Terrace.
-The original building becomes Westoe Central Schools - one for boys, one for girls.
+Apr 1902 Westoe Higher Grade School moves to new building just across the road on Iolanthe Terrace, and is renamed Westoe Secondary Day School.
+The original building becomes part of Westoe Central Schools.

-8 Apr 1907 Dr Betterdidge (Head of Westoe) starts an extended period of sick leave
+8 Apr 1907 Dr Betteridge (Head of Westoe) starts an extended period of sick leave

-Aug 1907 Westoe Headmaster: Mr DT Richards (acting, due to Dr Betteridge's continuing sickness)
+Aug 1907 Westoe Headmaster: Mr Duncan Taylor Richards (acting, due to Dr Betteridge's continuing sickness)

 1909 The Boys' High School is taken over by the local Education Authority

-15 Jan 1910 The first try at the first ever International match at Twickenham stadium was scored by Freddie Chapman, an Old Boy of the school and a member of Westoe and Durham clubs.
+15 Jan 1910 The first try at the first ever International match at Twickenham stadium was scored by Freddie Chapman, an Old Boy of the High School and a member of Westoe and Durham clubs.
 The match, between England and Wales, was won by England, 11-6.

 14 Aug 1912 Shields Gazette reports death of RC Fenwick in an aeroplane accident on Salisbury Plain (see 1958)

-(acting) High School Headmaster: Captain WT Lucas (deputy head)
+(acting) High School Headmaster: Captain William Thornton Lucas (deputy head)

 Sept 1919 The school's Cadet Corps is given a captured German Howitzer, donated by the Durham County Territorial Association.